Witchybun/DKC2-Trivia/README.md

 The filename of the `.txt` file does not matter.

 # Interacting with the database as a developer
-You can import the parsed trivia database with:
+You can import the parsed trivia database with the following code:
 ```
-from worlds._dkc2_trivia.trivia import parse_topics
+from worlds._dkc2_trivia.trivia import retrieve_topics

-trivia_topics = parse_topics()
+trivia_topics = retrieve_topics(topics: Iterable[str], is_dkc2: bool)
 ```
-It will return a dictionary containing the entire database by topic name, with each topic contained in its own `Topic` object (`dict[str, Topic]`).
+Topics accepts a list of topics/games that the function will return as a dictionary containing the topic by name, with each topic contained in its `Topic` object (`dict[str, Topic]`).
+If the topics argument is omitted or is an empty `Iterable` it'll retrieve every single topic without filters.
+This is the default behavior.
+There's a special flag that converts the database into a DKC2 compatible one, it's off by default.
+You probably shouldn't worry about this one.

 ## Topic object
 `Topic` objects contain every single question that falls into said topic separated by easy, medium and hard questions.
 Those can be accesed by the `Topic`'s attributes and they return a list: